zeus-health/.github/PULL_REQUEST_TEMPLATE.md

 **REQUIRED**

 Please describe in detail what you have done to test this change.
 In particular consider edge cases and regressions (e.g. does my bug fix for a corner case break the happy path?).
-Describe your test cases, methodology, examples of data used and any other notes.
+Describe your test steps, test cases, examples of data used and any other notes.
+Screenshots and resource IDs are encouraged.

+Consider the following testing approaches:

+- Unit Tests
+- Dev Server
+- Terraform Workspace
+- Integration Tests

 # How will you know that this is working after deployment?